joshuaguerin/Answer-Set-Programming-Algorithms/README.md

 The inspiration (including the name) for the repository are the myriad of books with titles like "Algorithms in C++" or "Algorithms in Python," where the author's primary goal is to present implementations of conventional algorithms in the target language.
 We opted for a similar naming scheme in hopes of conveying a similar purpose for the repository as an educational tool, despite the largely non-algorithmic nature of solutions in the language.

+### Guiding Philosophies

+This repository is an expression of enjoyment of logic programming by those who value high-quality educational materials.
+At the time of the repository's construction, there are several high-quality texts in logic programming (including answer set programming), however few available texts address the particular "Algorithms in" niche.
+As our goals are primarily educational, software examples are constructed under the following assumptions:

+* Simple, well-organized/documented examples.
+* Thorough problem documentation, with examples.
+* Additional utilities (where needed) to support understanding.

+While efficiency of our solutions isn't a primary guiding concern, we encourage the user to push the limits of our implementations--you may be surprised regarding what some of them may accomplish in (in many instances) 2-5 lines of code!
+Keep in mind that, due to the largely $NP-Complete$ and $NP-Hard$ complexity classes most examples occupy, the fastest (known) algorithms for many of these problems are exponential or worse.
+At the most extreme end, some of our implementations may be usable for dozens/hundreds/thousands of inputs.

 ## Organization
 The repository  is designed around a "flat" organizational structure for ease of navigation, however problems in the repository are easily grouped into categories related to their type.
 The following table presents one such organizational structure, with problems in each category organized (roughly) by length or conceptual difficulty of the solution.